n8n Self-Hosted 2026: Docker Setup + Security Guide

 Getting Started

-If you are technical enough to follow this guide, you can manage everything yourself.
-If you want someone to handle the setup and build your workflows, that is where we come in.
+If you are comfortable enough to follow this guide, you can absolutely run the whole thing yourself.
+And if you would rather have someone else handle the setup and build your automations for you, that is exactly what we do.

 Losing leads because no one's answering?